steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/01_Explore_Your_Environment/README.md

 #### Bastion Host

 You don't need to be a shell jockey or a vi expert to complete this class.
 Unless you run into issues, all you will need is located in a single directory.
-Once you open the terminal, run the execute the following command to move to that directory ($ character is only an indicator of a shell command, it's not part of the command itself):
+Once you open the terminal, execute the following command to move to that directory ($ character is only an indicator of a shell command, it's not part of the command itself):

 ```sh
 $ cd dynatrace-k8s/exercises